 - You will be in post from 1 October to 31 May.
 Appointments to Comunidad posts in Madrid run from 1 October to 30 June.

-- The Spanish Ministry for Education is extremely interested in receiving applications from students and graduates from a wide range of academic disciplines.
-The uplift in the number of posts available in Spain, combined with the lower language requirement means that there are many opportunities for a wide variety of candidates.
+- There are many posts available and opportunities for a wide variety of candidates.
+The Spanish Ministry for Education is interested in receiving applications from students and graduates from a wide range of academic disciplines.

 Am I eligible?